-Commercially insured and cash patients could have additional financial responsibility for any amounts over Eisai's maximum liability.
+Commercially insured patients could have additional financial responsibility for any amounts over Eisai's maximum liability.

-This offer is available to commercially insured patients and patients without insurance.
+This offer is available to commercially insured patients.
 This offer is not available to patients enrolled in a state or federal healthcare program, including Medicare, Medicaid, Medigap, VA, DoD or TRICARE.
-If you have any questions regarding your patient's eligibility or if you wish for your patient to discontinue participation, call the FYCOMPA® Assistance Program at 1-855-347-2448 (9:00 AM - 5:00 PM ET Monday - Friday).
+If you have any questions regarding eligibility, call the DAYVIGO Assistance Program at 1-866-4DAYVIGO (1-866-432-9844).

-Eisai has created the FYCOMPA® Patient Assistance Program for customers who need assistance paying for FYCOMPA®.
-This program provides FYCOMPA® at no or low cost to financially needy patients who meet program eligibility criteria.
+Eisai has created the DAYVIGO Patient Assistance Program for eligible patients who may need assistance paying for DAYVIGO.
+This program provides DAYVIGO at no cost to financially needy patients who meet program eligibility criteria.

 Eisai reserves the right, at its sole discretion, to discontinue the Patient Assistance Program or change the qualifications at any time.
 All patient information remains confidential.
 Product supply for the program depends upon availability.